 Grade Grade Points

 A 4.0

 AB 3.5

 В 3.0

 BC 2.5

 C 2.0

 CD 1.5

 D 1.0

 F 0.0

-U Administrative F
+U Administrative F 0.0

-Awarded to students who did not officially withdraw from the course, but who failed to participate in course activities through the end of the enrollment period.
-It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
-The U will calculate in a student's grade point average as an F would (zero grade points).
-It also may be replaced, per the repeat policy, as an F would.
+Awarded to students who did not officially drop from the

+course, but who failed to participate in course activities

+through the end of the enrollment period.
+It is used when, in

+the opinion of the instructor, completed assignments or

+course activities or both were insufficient to make normal

+evaluation of academic performance possible.
+The U will

+calculate in a student's grade point average as an F would

+(zero grade points).
+It also may be replaced, per the repeat

+policy, as an F would.

+SU Administrative Suspension 0.0

+Awarded to students who do not officially drop a course, but

+who are not participating in course activities.
+The SU will

+calculate in a student's grade point average as an F would

+(zero grade points).
+It also may be replaced, per the repeat

+policy, as an F would.

 For each credit